jh1993/Bugfixes/README.txt

 - Archon beams are now considered to deal lightning damage and no longer target lightning-immune enemies.
 To get around this restriction, get my No More Scams mod.
 - Soul jar no longer restores its owner to 1 HP if its owner is instantly killed without taking damage.
 - The giant snakes that giant chimeras respawn into are now recorded in the bestiary.
 Similarly for all monsters that can respawn into more than one monster at the same time.
+- Hibernation can now refresh freeze duration on your minions, and benefits from duration bonuses.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.